jezzsantos/saastack/README.md

 If you are used to cramming in all your code into one or three assemblies for your API, then you are not managing dependencies very well at all.

 Even if you think you are, your favorite IDE makes it far too easy to violate decoupling rules, just by adding a `using` statement to some type, you are inadvertently adding dangerous coupling.
 Then, later down the track, when scaling out becomes an issue, how will you factor out that code from that tight set of assemblies into another deployable unit, when the code is all tangled up with all the rest of that code?
 You can't.
-That's why we have automated tests, and a bunch Roslyn rules to stop you accidently creating *accidental complexity* for the sake of expediency.
+That's why we have automated tests, and a bunch Roslyn rules to stop you accidentally creating *accidental complexity* for the sake of expediency.

 Instead, what you will want at that time is a codebase structure with a very intentional separation of "modules" and separate deployable units.
 That are designed to be separated.
 These "modules" are best contained across assemblies that are explicitly separated in layers, and backed by tooling to enforce that separation, and enforce the decoupling of types - to avoid the spaghetti code that is always ahead of your team today and tomorrow.